 3. Royal Madrid: the Palacio Real

-The official residence of the Spanish royal family, the 18th-century century Palacio Real or Royal Palace, is now only used for ceremonial purposes and the King lives elsewhere.
-This late-Baroque confection, built mainly from granite and white Colmenar stone, has 3,000 ornately decorated rooms, a collection of ceremonial armor, a Royal Pharmacy and splendid gardens, where open-air concerts are held in the summer months.
-You have to follow a particular route around the palace but you can go at your own pace.
+The official residence of the Spanish royal family, the 18th-century Palacio Real or Royal Palace, is now only used for ceremonial purposes and the King lives elsewhere.
+This late-Baroque confection, built mainly from granite and white Colmenar stone, has 3,000 ornately decorated rooms, a collection of ceremonial armor, a Royal Pharmacy, and splendid gardens, where open-air concerts are held in the summer months.
+You have to follow a particular route around the palace, but you can go at your own pace.

 4. Madrid’s art scene

-Madrid’s Golden Art Triangle is marked out by the big three art galleries: the Prado where you can feast your eyes on the works of old masters Goya and Velázquez and other Spanish artists in the Royal collection; the Reina Sofia where you can see Picasso’s famous anti-war painting, Guernica; and the eclectic Thyssen-Bornemisza museum where you’ll get a crash course in the history of Western art.
-Check their websites for opening times, details of permanent and temporary exhibitions, and to buy tickets.
+Madrid’s Golden Art Triangle is marked by the big three art galleries: the Prado where you can feast your eyes on the works of old masters Goya, Velázquez, and other Spanish artists in the Royal collection; the Reina Sofia where you can see Picasso’s famous anti-war painting, Guernica; and the eclectic Thyssen-Bornemisza museum, where you’ll get a crash course in the history of Western art.
+Check their websites for opening times, details of permanent and temporary exhibitions, and tickets.

 While you’re in the area, stop and admire the four-storey-high vertical garden at the entrance to the CaixaForum, a cultural centre built inside the shell of an old power station, which also hosts a range of free exhibitions.

 Escape the bustle of the city streets in one of Madrid’s many parks.
-Close to the Prado you’ll find the Parque Del Buen Retiro or just El Retiro.
+Close to the Prado, you’ll find the Parque Del Buen Retiro (also simply known as El Retiro).
 It has a central lake, where you can hire a boat, find street entertainers, fountains, fishponds, and statues including the famous Ángel Caído or the Fallen Angel.
 To the west of the city center is the larger Casa de Campo.
-This too also boasts a funfair, Madrid Zoo and Aquarium, and the Teleferico cable car from which you can get amazing birds-eye views of Madrid.
+This too also boasts a funfair, Madrid Zoo and Aquarium, and the Teleferico cable car, from which you can get an amazing birds-eye view of Madrid.

 6. Eating and drinking in Madrid: Tapas and churros

-Sample the typical Spanish breakfast of hot chocolate and churros – a long, thin sugary doughnut – at San Ginés in an alleyway between Puerta del Sol and Plaza de Ópera.
+Sample the typical Spanish breakfast of hot chocolate and churros – long, thin sugary doughnuts – at San Ginés in an alleyway between Puerta del Sol and Plaza de Ópera.
 They’ve been using the same recipe to make their hot chocolate since 1894.

-For lively nightlife and a plethora of top restaurants, head down to the one of the many bars of La Latina to find the very best tapas, the small plates of snacks that accompany drinks usually for free.
-Push the boat out with dinner at the oldest restaurant in the world, Restaurante Botin, according to the Guinness World Records.
+For lively nightlife and a plethora of top restaurants, head down to one of the many bars of La Latina to find the very best tapas, small plates of snacks that accompany drinks – usually for free.
+Push the boat out with dinner at Restaurante Botín, the oldest restaurant in the world, according to the Guinness World Records.

 7. Holy Madrid: Historical churches